Vascular Surgeons located in Tinley Park, IL & Evergreen Park, IL

 When the veins in your legs aren’t able to push blood back up to your heart efficiently, you have what’s known as venous insufficiency.
-To help you avoid complications from venous insufficiency — such as deep vein thrombosis and varicose veins — a vascular diagnostic ultrasound at Vascular Specialists in Tinley Park and Evergreen Park, Illinois, arms you with what you need to know.
+To help you avoid complications from venous insufficiency — such as deep vein thrombosis and varicose veins — a vascular diagnostic ultrasound at Vascular Specialists in Tinley Park and Evergreen Park, Illinois, and Munster, Indiana, arms you with what you need to know.
 For a venous insufficiency evaluation, call the office nearest you or book an appointment online today.

 Your arteries work hard to deliver blood to the regions of your body furthest from your heart.
 Harder still is the job your peripheral veins perform returning the blood to your heart, fighting distance and gravity along the way.